axbjos/inet4031_phpcrudecrud_lamp/README.md

 The "json" versions return the requested data in JSON format.

+## PHP Crude CRUD API Client

+Look in the "apiclients" directory for examples of very simple Python program use the "requests" module to interact with the simple Crude CRUD API's.

 ## AJAX

 The "ajax" pages demonstrate how to do real-time updates to a web page using Asynchronous JavaScript and XML.
 This is an older technology, but is a great place to start to learn how to create dynamic web pages that update content area real-time as a JavaScript client sends queries to backend server code.